-The performance obligation for sale of rubber gloves is satisfied upon delivery of goods.
+The performance obligation for sale of hardware and rubber gloves are satisfied upon delivery of goods.

 The performance obligation for software development, system integration and system services are satisfied upon services are rendered.

 The performance obligation for commissions from gateway platform is satisfied upon remittance of settlement of payment that are due to the merchants.